 Subscribe to Senator Maynard’s RSS news feed.

-State Senator Andrew Maynard is serving his fourth term in the Connecticut General Assembly representing the 18th Senatorial District.
-First elected in November 2006, he is currently the Senate Chair of the legislature’s Transportation Committee, Vice Chair of the Environment Committee and sitting member of the Appropriations and Education Committees.
+State Senator Andrew Maynard is serving his fifth term in the Connecticut General Assembly representing the 18th Senatorial District.
+First elected in November 2006, he is currently the Senate Chair of the legislature’s Transportation Committee.

 For years Senator Maynard has worked to grow Connecticut jobs and catalyze regional and local economies.
 In 2011 and 2012, he fought for the passage and expansion of a landmark Jobs Bill.
 The legislation offers incentives for businesses to hire post-9/11 combat veterans, rewards businesses that relocate overseas jobs back to Connecticut, and promotes Connecticut’s economic and cultural treasures.
 Additionally, 2012 legislation expanded upon the highly popular Small Business Express Program, which provides loans and grants to small business to spur job creation and business growth.
 The legislation opened up eligibility for the program to an additional 3600 Connecticut businesses.